aggregat4/dendriform/README.md

 1. BUG: when collapsing a node and then drilling down into it, the children are collapsed and you can not expand a currently visible root node.
 Should probably auto expand root node always?
 1. Implement a TreeAction registry (now inside of the tree-component) that can be queried by ID or other things so we can reuse them for other purposes, like say for a keyboard shortcut help, or for a treenode menu
-1. Implement import of some standard format (probably at least the workflowy opml?)
+1. Implement import of some standard format via file upload (probably at least the workflowy opml?)
+1. Implement import by pasting into a text area.
 1. UI: This has to work on mobile, specifically in narrow columns.
 That means the popup must work, but also the controls for the node.
 And they need to work without hover.
 1. Add server side admin UI (minimal, just delete log) and some form of authentication so I can set up a test server.
 Think about how to add admin UI and authentication to the server without adding it to the open source project.
 Just add it as a lib?
 1. Auto link urls in names and notes